paritytech/substrate-light-ui/README.md

 * Transfer balance - send and receive funds in the currency of the relevant substrate chain.

-* Runtime module upgrade - submit a proposal to upgrade the underlying runtime (basically the state transition function) of the current chain.

 * Staking/Nominating/Voting democracy - stake tokens, nominate validators, and vote for proposals regarding the the current chain.

 ### How to run